try-horus/horus-compose/README.md

 ## Who it's for

-Horus was made to monitor microservice applications that have:
+Horus was developed to monitor microservice applications that have:

-- A root service that centralize service communication
+- A root service that centralizes microservice communication
 - Services communicate mainly through HTTP
 - Basic monitoring and analytic needs